 CGMS offers two levels of Montessori certification First, for those who take the program entirely online, we offer our Associate Certificate™.
 Students who enroll directly in this program will be members of an online cohort of students that work together during their entire training program.
 For certain activities they will need to be logged on simultaneously, but for the most part students can complete their work at the hours most convenient to them.
 Students engaged in this program will be required to complete an internship at a CGMS approved Montessori school, and to provide regular videotapes of their activities in the classroom.
 Associate Certificate students who successfully complete this program will be eligible for an IMC Associate Montessori Credential.

 An additional and more advanced level of Montessori certification is Full Certificate™.
 Full Certificate students will attend a partner training program that provides around 2.5 weeks of residence/face to face training generally taken during their online course work; Elementary and Secondary training students have two residencies of 2.5 weeks each.
 This residency portion has a strong focus on Montessori philosophy and the spiritual preparation of the teacher.
 There are many opportunities for reflection as well as interactive discussion.
 Students gain experience in being part of a Montessori classroom community much like what they will be creating in their own prepared environments.
-Our Full Certificate Early Childhood program with residential sessions in Kingston, NY, Indianapolis, IN and Sarasota, FL was the first distance training program to receive MACTE accreditation.
+Our Full Certificate Early Childhood was the first blended learning – distance training program to receive MACTE accreditation.
+Residential sessions for all levels of teacher certification are offered in several locations every summer.
 It is CGMS policy to apply for accreditation for our Full Certificate at all locations.

 The residency curriculum presentations would serve to prepare the students to get the most out of the video presentations that they will be working with all through the year.